bcgov/platform-developer-docs/src/docs/platform-automation/automated-scaling.md

 ## Deployments, deploymentconfigs and statefulsets that are crashing constantly

-The tool examines the restart count of pods, triggering a response if a pod has surpassed 100 restarts.
-It then identifies the controlling object of the pod, whether it's a Deployment, DeploymentConfig, or StatefulSet.
-In cases where the object is managed by ArgoCD, a warning email is generated, prompting necessary action, as ArgoCD may scale it back up after the tool has scaled it down.
-If the object is not managed by ArgoCD and the restart count exceeds 100, the tool scales down the replicas to zero and sends an email notification.
+The tool reviews the restart count of pods and initiates a response if a pod has exceeded 100 restarts.
+It identifies the controlling object, whether it's a Deployment, DeploymentConfig, or StatefulSet.
+If the object is managed by ArgoCD, a warning email is generated, urging necessary action since ArgoCD might scale it back up after the tool has scaled it down.

+In cases where the object is not managed by ArgoCD and the restart count surpasses 100, the tool scales down the replicas to zero and sends an email notification.

 ## Responding when deployments are scaled down by these tools